 Available-for-Sale Securities-Debt securities are classified as available-for-sale (AFS) and reported at fair value.
-Unrealized gains and losses on these securities are excluded from net earnings but are recorded as a separate component of comprehensive earnings and policyholders' equity, net of deferred income taxes
+Unrealized gains and losses on these securities are excluded from net earnings but are recorded as a separate component of comprehensive earnings and policyholders' equity, net of deferred income taxes.

-Equity Securities-Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings.
+Equity Securities-Equity securities include common stock, mutual funds, and non-redeemable preferred stock.
+Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings.